awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

   + Traffic to and from Amazon S3 buckets within the same Region over the public IP address space or through a VPC endpoint can use all available instance aggregate bandwidth\.
 + You can launch multiple instance types into a cluster placement group\.
 However, this reduces the likelihood that the required capacity will be available for your launch to succeed\.
 We recommend using the same instance type for all instances in a cluster placement group\.
 + Network traffic to the internet and over an AWS Direct Connect connection to on\-premises resources is limited to 5 Gbps\.
-+ You can create On\-Demand Capacity Reservations in a cluster placement group to explicitly reserve capacity in that placement group\.
-For more information, see [Work with Capacity Reservations in cluster placement groups](cr-cpg.md#work-with-crs-cpgs)\.

 ### Partition placement group rules and limitations<a name="placement-groups-limitations-partition"></a>